Radgon/ice09.github.com/_posts/2013-09-27-scheduled-web-service-calls-with-spring-boot--spring-web-services.md

 ---
 layout: post
-title: "Scheduled Web Service Calls with Spring Boot and Spring Web Services"
+title: Scheduled Web Service Calls with Spring Boot and Spring Web Services
-description: "Use Scheduling with Spring in combination with the easy peasy Spring Boot with a scheduiled Web Service Call"
+description: Use Scheduling with Spring in combination with the easy peasy Spring Boot with a scheduiled Web Service Call
-category:
+category: null
 tags: []
+published: true
 ---

 {% include JB/setup %}

 # About